cca/equella_scripts/utilities/facfiles/readme.md

 ## Notes

+Any parameter defined in .facfilesrc can also be passed as a command-line parameter, e.g., `node facfiles.js --name 'Eric Phetteplace' --start_term 'Fall 2017'`.

 Terms must be in form "Fall 2020", i.e., match this regex "(Spring|Summer|Fall) \d{4}".

 We can set either `start_term` or `stop_term` to be `null` (or any falsey value).
 So we can retrieve _all_ of a faculty member's syllabi by setting both to `null`.